ishoman/captstone-planning/README.md

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

 1. Google Analytics
+2. If I am able to, I would like to create a basic database in Ruby and create my own api call to retrieve product data.

 Is there anything else you’d like your instructor to know?